laszloekovacs/airsoft-remix/README.md

 - [ ] admins should log in with different connection string / credentials
 - [ ] investigate prosemirror
 - [ ] create a claim check function
+- [ ] create an edit form page for events